Ratna-Babu/JNTUK-question-bank-solver/README.md

-# QuestionBanker
+# PDF-Answer-Automation-using-AI

-QuestionBanker is a web application that helps users extract and process questions from PDF files and generate detailed answers using Google's Gemini AI.
+It is a web application that helps users extract and process questions from PDF files and generate detailed answers using Google's Gemini AI.
+This works with JNTU Question Banks

 ## Features